 • A current Curriculum Vitae;

-• A signed letter of completion or expected completion from graduate program
+• A signed letter of completion or expected completion from graduate or residency program stating the accreditation status of the program (and doctoral internship)

 • Three letters of recommendation;